Counselling for abuse

 • abandonment

 Some people live with the effects of an event that happened in their childhood, especially if they didn’t (or couldn’t) seek support when it happened.
 Childhood sexual abuse, for example, can have a huge impact on a person’s mental health and well-being.
-Talking about these issues with a professional can help you process past emotions and help to address issues of trust and anger that may resurface in later life.
+Talking with a professional can help you process past emotions and help to address issues of trust and anger that may resurface in later life.

 How does abuse affect someone?